The art of living (all) together

 Conviviality and radical animism

-As spatial designers, we have the power to challenge how society conceives of and acts toward nature.
-To bridge this gap, the studio uses "conviviality" as a spatial design approach.
+As spatial designers, the practice has the power to challenge how society conceives of and acts toward the rest of the living world.
+This studio uses 'conviviality' as its spatial design framework.

-Drawing on the theories of anthropologist Philippe Descola and landscape architect Martin Prominski , we challenge traditional naturalistic divisions and advocate for an ontological shift towards animism.
+Drawing on the theories of anthropologist Philippe Descola and landscape architect Martin Prominski, the studio challenges conventional naturalistic divisions and advocates for an ontological shift toward animism, toward a design practice that treats humans and non-humans as inhabiting a shared world on equal terms.

 The Achtersluispolder as laboratory